coldchanP/EfficientMedFormer/README.md

 # EfficientMedFormer

-This project includes model definition, training code, and a simple inference script for the `pneumoniamnist` task.
+This project includes model(EfficientMedFormer) definition, training code, and a simple inference script for the `pneumoniamnist` task.

 ## Files